nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The proposed undo/redo mechanism is facilitated by `VersionedBookFace`.
 It extends `BookFace` with an undo/redo history, stored internally as an `bookFaceStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedBookFace#commit()` — Saves the current address book state in its history.
+* `VersionedBookFace#commit()` — Saves the current BookFace state in its history.
-* `VersionedBookFace#undo()` — Restores the previous address book state from its history.
+* `VersionedBookFace#undo()` — Restores the previous BookFace state from its history.
-* `VersionedBookFace#redo()` — Restores a previously undone address book state from its history.
+* `VersionedBookFace#redo()` — Restores a previously undone BookFace state from its history.

 These operations are exposed in the `Model` interface as `Model#commitBookFace()`, `Model#undoBookFace()` and `Model#redoBookFace()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedBookFace` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedBookFace` will be initialized with the initial BookFace state, and the `currentStatePointer` pointing to that single BookFace state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
 The user executes `delete 5` command to delete the 5th person in BookFace.
-The `delete` command calls `Model#commitBookFace()`, causing the modified state of BookFace after the `delete 5` command executes to be saved in the `bookFaceStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The `delete` command calls `Model#commitBookFace()`, causing the modified state of BookFace after the `delete 5` command executes to be saved in the `bookFaceStateList`, and the `currentStatePointer` is shifted to the newly inserted BookFace state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#commitBookFace()`, causing another modified address book state to be saved into the `bookFaceStateList`.
+The `add` command also calls `Model#commitBookFace()`, causing another modified BookFace state to be saved into the `bookFaceStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)